tbattz/openGLPlotLive/README.md

 # Dependencies
 ##  Automated Install
 A few scripts have been created to automate the installation process.
 In the event these fail, you may have to compile the dependencies manually.
-Support for Windows systems have been removed as of 1/2/2017.
-If may still be possible to complie on Windows, check the Windows-old-store branch for a bit of help for installation of some of the required packages.

 ### Linux (Ubuntu)
 On Ubuntu these dependencies can be installed by running